 BeatHouse – the start of the story

-Companies are starting to realise that the data that they are creating through their business creates new value towards the company.
+Companies are starting to realise that the data that they are creating through their business creates new value for the company.
 At KnowNow Information we like to help these companies by consulting and providing data services that include data management and analytics.

 Leaping from visualisation to actuation!